GlobalSport/state-decorator/README.md

       "  }",
       "}"
     ],
-    "description": "Create a new StateDecorator'ed class" }
+    "description": "Create a new State decorated class" }
 }
 ```